Old Dominion vs. Florida International NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Old Dominion's games this season have gone over 52 points five of eight times.
+- Old Dominion has combined with its opponents to score more than 52 points in five of eight games this season.

-- So far this season, 71.4% of Florida International's games (5/7) have had more combined points than Saturday's total of 52.
+- In 71.4% of Florida International's games this season (5/7), the teams combined to score more than Saturday's over/under of 52.

-- The two teams combine to score 46.4 points per game, 5.6 less than the total in this contest.
+- Saturday's total is 5.6 points higher than the combined 46.4 PPG average of the two teams.

-- This contest's total is 14.6 points lower than the 66.6 these two squads combine to give up per game in 2021.
+- The 66.6 points per game these two squads have allowed their opponents to score this season are 14.6 more than the 52 total in this contest.

 - Monarchs games this season feature an average total of 56.5 points, a number 4.5 points higher than Saturday's over/under.